-Why significant How our audit addressed the key audit matter As required by Australian Accounting Standards, the Group performs an impairment test of Our audit procedures included the following: • Assessed whether the methodology used by the the Group performs an impairment test of goodwill on at least an annual basis.
-This annual impairment assessment was a key audit matter due to the size of the asset (carrying value of \$6.849m) and the degree of estimation and assumptions, specifically forecast earnings and discount rates, which are affected by expected future demand for products in the underground coal and construction industries in the Electrical Products Cash Generating Unit.
+As required by Australian Accounting Standards, the group is required to perform an impairment test of goodwill on at least an annual basis.
+This annual impairment assessment was a key audit matter due to the size of the asset (carrying value of \$6.849m) and the degree of estimation and assumptions, specifically forecast earnings and discount rate, which are affected by expected future demand for products in the underground mining and construction industries in the electrical business as a separate cashgenerating unit.
+Our procedures included, amongst others: